figure-io/figure/README.md

 figure.config();
 ```

-Note: initially this is an empty object.
+Note: initially, this is an empty object.
 As layers are appended to the figure layer, the configuration object is updated to include all child configurations.

 ## Examples